 If these women never marry, their wage gap will remain around the same, while married women, on the other hand, earn closer to 80% of men’s salaries.
 After having children, women’s paychecks suffer even more.
 Studies have shown that women’s earnings decrease by 4% per child, while men’s increase by 6%.

 This harsh impact on women’s wages is often blamed on the amount of time women spend taking care of their children and families compared to men.
-This often results in employers incorrectly viewing them as less dedicated or capable, risking their chances for promotions or raises.
+This often results in employers perceiving them as less dedicated or capable than their colleagues, decreasing their opportunities for promotions or raises.

 The Family and Medical Leave Act of 1993 made great strides in granting both men and women job-protected time-off.
 However, the U.S. is far behind other developed nations in providing adequate paid leave for new parents, though some state policies have shown improvement.
 For day-to-day childcare, encouraging more companies to allow flexible scheduling will not only benefit women and families, but will also lead to better productivity and morale at work.